BusbyLab/git-gh-demo/README.md

 the analysis, collaboration, and publication workflow easier.
 As with all tools, using them consistently and comfortably requires patience and practice.
-Thankfully, over 100 million people use Git and GitHub, so a lot can be learned from this huge user base.
+Thankfully, over 100 million people use Git and GitHub, so a lot can be learned from this huge user base by googling.

 ## Git and GitHub